korningf/git-pass/README.md

 # Motivation

+Pass is designed for portability and simplicity, it is almost 100% bash;

+All it requires is a POSIX BASH shell with SSH, SSL, GPG, Git, and Tree.

+.

 Though password-store is a bash .sh script, it installs via a Makefile.

-Make may not be present on every system, and the .sh script is broken.
+Now Make is not always present, and the .sh script is broken for gitbash.

-I've patched it to work on gitbash (will probably work on the others).
+I've patched it to work on gitbash (it will probably work on the others).

+.

 #  Abstract